 Your fundraiser page will show that you’re raising funds on behalf of your beneficiary.
 If your beneficiary is concerned about their name showing publicly, for safety or privacy reasons, then it might be better for you to receive funds on their behalf.
 Another option would be for them to use a nickname when setting up their GoFundMe account, as long as they use their full, legal name when setting up their bank transfers.

 You cannot add a service provider as the beneficiary

-If your fundraiser is raising funds to pay for a service, such as a funeral or tuition, you will still need an individual to withdraw the funds.
-You cannot add the funeral service or school as the beneficiary, so you or your beneficiary will need to withdraw the funds personally and then transfer the funds to the service provider outside of GoFundMe.
+If your fundraiser is raising funds to pay for a service, such as a funeral or tuition, you’ll still need an individual to receive the funds.
+You can’t add the funeral home or school as the beneficiary, so you or your beneficiary will need to receive funds personally and then transfer the funds to the service provider outside of GoFundMe.